Mario Buda: Return to Italy

 Some time after the Wall Street bombing, Buda returned to Providence, Rhode Island, where he acquired a passport from the Italian consulate.
 Within weeks, he left for Naples on a French ship and was in Romagna by November.
 He was excited to arrive in Italy's biennio rosso, a two-year period of radical labor and unrest near its end in late 1920.
 He started an anarchist group, organized lectures and leaflets, and spoke in praise of Sacco and Vanzetti.
 When approached to testify on their behalf, however, he declined, believing that would put his life in jeopardy.
 Buda rekindled contact with friends domestic and abroad, including Galleani, who had been deported some months prior.
 The Italian police surveilled the returning anarchists, whose suppression worsened upon Mussolini's rise to power in the 1920s.
 Buda began a shoe company, which he continued to run alone when his partner and other comrades left Italy.
 Buda continued to distribute clandestine anarchist propaganda.

 He was charged with killing the Savignano Carabinieri commander in March 1921, following a demonstration, but was acquitted for lack of evidence.
-The police believed he manipulated evidence, in November 1927, Buda was sent to five years in Lipari, an island colony for political prisoners off the coast of Sicily.
+The police believed he manipulated evidence, and in November 1927, Buda was sent to serve five years on Lipari, an island colony for political prisoners off the coast of Sicily.
 There he was found singing radical songs with other anarchists and was sent to prison for three months.
-When the American Edward Holton James interviewed Buda in 1928 about the South Braintree, Buda maintained his innocence.
+When the American Edward Holton James interviewed Buda in 1928 about the South Braintree payroll robbery and murders, Buda maintained his innocence.
 He said he never saw or had any involvement with bombs.
 Buda was later transferred to Ponza island in mid-1929 and released to Savignano in November 1932.